Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

 Ben's unemotional and careful account of what he could recall that he had seen and done in each case (he had received military interrogation training), the impression he gave that he knew the law better than the lawyers, an eminent professor's categorical statement that he had never seen an unexplained respiratory collapse in all his career, and the smoking gun which was the syringe, together clinched the matter for the jury.
-It mainly consisted of decent retired folk who had spent most of the trial napping during the presentation of interminable medical evidence (in 18 cases).
-The judge in his summing up made it very clear what verdict he expected from the jury.
+The judge, in his summing up made it very clear what verdict he expected from the jury, who had sat through the presentation of interminable complex medical evidence (in 18 cases).